 6.1.1 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?

-The SPH Laboratory System encourages and promotes compliance by all laboratories in the system with all laws and regulations pertaining to laboratory practice.
+The LPH Laboratory System encourages and promotes compliance by all laboratories in the system with all laws and regulations pertaining to laboratory practice.

-- Training is available on DOT packaging and shipping requirements, FDA and EPA regulations, etc. - The System provides members with consultations and copies of standard operating procedures. - The System generates flyers, newsletters, and other means of promoting regulatory compliance among system laboratories.
+- The System provides members with consultations and copies of standard operating procedures. - The System maintains regulatory compliance among system laboratories.

-- Have staff whose primary responsibility includes promoting quality systems that meet regulatory standards? - Communicate and disseminate regulations (i.e., appropriate rules, guidance, interpretations, and expectations) clearly and in a timely manner to the regulated community of the SPH Laboratory System with defined terminology and abbreviations? - Have training programs or other resources available for organizations that have difficulty understanding or complying with laws and regulations? - Work with other government agencies to improve compliance? - Assure that all laboratories within the system are accredited by an external organization wherever available and appropriate? - Assure that all laboratories in the system participate in compliance programs with comprehensive certification elements, including active and continuous enrollment and participation in regulated proficiency testing programs?
+- Have staff whose primary responsibility includes promoting quality systems that meet regulatory standards? - Have training programs or other resources available for organizations that have difficulty understanding or complying with laws and regulations? - Work with other government agencies to improve compliance?

 6.1.2 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?